 The Nature of Plastic is a real website that I own and have created promotional materials for such as posters, postcards, and a consumer guide booklet on top of the main interactive campaign platform.

-As a way to create a widespread awareness about plastic properties and how to be a better consumer, this booklet was created with the intention of mass distribution in a small, compact size.
+As a way to create a widespread awareness about plastic properties and how to be a better consumer, communicating ways in which individuals can become better consumers through a small booklet was created with the intention of mass distribution in a small, compact size.
 Imagery and textures were heavily integrated into the spreads to provide clear imagery on topics discussed as play on the clutter aesthetic carried out by the campaign.

 To continue to bring awareness to the plastic issue to a younger demographic, this snapchat news walkthrough captures some of the histories involved with the topic largely discussed on the campaign's website.
 A few companies that use social media tactics to draw in readers to some of their latest stories and campaigns are The Guardian and The Washington Post.